box/developer.box.com/guides/authentication/client-credentials/client-credentials-setup.md

 ### Select application type

-Select **Custom App** from the list of application types.
+Select **Platform App** from the list of application types.
 A modal will appear to prompt a selection for the next step.

 <ImageFrame border>